torobucci/tech-skills-component/README.md

+# Tech Skill Form Component
+Building this component arose as a challenge by [FrontEnd Pro](https://www.frontendpro.dev/frontend-coding-challenges/sortable-list-component-yfG6JlItkHMpWze4wacs).
+Here are the challenge requirements

-# Challenge Requirements
+## Challenge Requierments
-## The component should display a list of up to 5 selected skills in a column.
+- ## The component should display a list of up to 5 selected skills in a column.
   ### solution
    - create a useState hook to handle list in an array
    - create an addSkill function, which after selecting a skill, update the skills array with the added skill
    - create a list skills component to display lists